Executive (Dis)Order: Art, Displacement, & the Ban

 Participating artists are Rashwan Abdelbaki, Ali Chitsaz, Reem Gibriel, Nadia Gohar, Ibi Ibrahim, Ifrah Mansour, Esperanza Mayobre, Remijon Pronja, Nooshin Rostami, and Asiya Al-Sharabi.

-The exhibition’s opening day reception, held December 15th, will feature a meet and greet with the artists and a musical performance by Amir ElSaffar and legendary, Baghdad-based Hamid Al-Saadi, the world’s foremost living performer of the Iraqi Maqam.
+The exhibition’s opening reception, features a meet and greet with the artists and a musical performance by Amir ElSaffar and legendary, Baghdad-based Hamid Al-Saadi, the world’s foremost living performer of the Iraqi Maqam.

 The associated film program is organized by ArteEast, and features filmmakers Hala Alabdalla, Ammar Albeik, and Jalal Maghout.
 Screenings will be held December 16th and January 19th at 3 pm at Queens Museum’s theater.